marcellogalhardo/marcellogalhardo/_posts/2020-01-02-Factory-Methods-in-Kotlin.md

 ---
 layout: post
-title: Factory methods in Kotlin
+title: Factory Methods in Kotlin
 ---

 When talking about Factory Methods extension functions tends to be favored in Kotlin - but it might be a challenge to name these functions in a discoverable way without polluting your classpath.
 Therefore, we can get inspiration on Kotlin's Standard library to improve our naming.